Do Go On - 369 - The Night Witches

 But over in Russia, women are pilots and flying and teaching flying.

-change because in that sort of time you didn't work if you got married yeah i'm like she's working
+because in that sort of time, you didn't work if you got married.

-linear but it doesn't necessarily get people gain and lose rights over time absolutely yeah
+progression is linear, but it doesn't necessarily get people gain and lose rights over time.

 I know Dave's thinking no relation, but there is a relation here.

-The crew was three Russian women, Raskova, as well as Polina Ossipenko and Valentina Grizza-Dobova.
+A coincidence.
+The crew was three Russian women, Raskava, as well as Polina Ossopenko and Valentina

-According to George Tippin-Wilson, writing for the Warfare History Network,
+Grizzar de Bova.
+According to George Tipin Wilson, writing for the Warfare History Network,

 Couches.